 MGMT 445 Organization Design & Change: Start Here

-Places to Start Research
+Places to Start Research (is it public, private/subsidiary, or nonprofit?)

 - Private Companies: information on public companies is much more readily available than info on private companies or subsidiaries.